kimg5/personal-portfolio/README.md

 2. npm install
 3. The project depends on the publsihed data of the API backend system.
 So you have to install the backend system in App.jsx line 66 : change the url to your backend system API http://localhost:3001/portfolio/portfolios/${username}
+   The backend subsystem is https://github.com/kimg5/react-portfolio.git go there for the detail about how to install it.
 4. npm start
 5. http://localhost:3000/?$username}
    $username} is saved usename in the backend system